AndrewAnnex/SpiceyPy/docs/other_stuff.rst

 November 20, 2017

-The extensive scope of the SpiceyPy system’s functionality includes features the average user may not expect or appreciate, features NAIF refers to as “Other Stuff.”
+The extensive scope of the SpiceyPy system's functionality includes features the average user may not expect or appreciate, features NAIF refers to as “Other Stuff.”
 This workbook includes a set of lessons to introduce the beginning to moderate user to such features.